aerick923/HCI2-IDEASPARK-A.I./README.md

-# HCI2-IDEASPARK
+# HCI2: IDEASPARK
 A FullStack project in school that allows the users to add, pin, edit/delete their ideas.

-Front End: HTML, CSS & JS ; Back End: Php
+Front End: HTML, CSS & JS ;
+Back End: Php